preservim/vim-wordy/README.markdown

 Instead of puffery, demonstrate through details.

 * “The Empire State Building is _breathtakingly_ tall.” (puffery)
-* “My ears popped several times during the rapid elevator ride to the 80th floor.” (better)
+* “My ears popped several times during the rapid ascent to the 80th floor.” (better)

 ### Manipulative language